shrinathrao97/HudsonCampaign/DMOnly/Notes.md

   * Sees Wimble
     * “A pest, lost to the Sunset.
 What a waste.
 I can guarantee no freedom from you in your current vessel, but in a new one then you might once and for all be free.
 Lay down your weapons, if you still can, and you will be given a chance.”
       * A vision of the sunset appears on all horizons and a voice comes to you.
-“Listen not to the jealous dragon.
+“Listen not to the jealousy of a dragon.
 Only together can we survive.
 And only together will we be.
-Now stand, Wimble, for Fharlaghnin, the Sunset, stands with you, if you stand with me.”
+Now stand, Wimble, for the Sunset, Fharlanghnin, stands with you.
+Will you stand with me?”
       * As you stand, you feel a rush flow through you.
 Your wounds close as your health restores to full.
+A whispy/strange feeling flows over you and you have a newfound confidence.
+      * Faded Form: As a bonus action your form becomes spectral and your body clear.
+You have a hover speed of 10ft in this form.
+You can move through solid objects.
+You stay in this form for 1 minute.
+You can deal psychic damage instead when you deal melee damage.
+You can become invisible for the extent of your turn as a bonus action.
+      * Void Form: As a bonus action your form become voidic and you appear like vivid 3D static.
+You can move through spaces as small as 1 inch as rough terrain.
+You can stretch your form; your melee attacks have 5ft of extra reach.
+Your attacks ignore resistance.
+You can change your siloette to any thing medium-sized.

 - Wimble